How to Send Personalized Mass Emails (That Actually Get Opened)

 You can deepen relationships and better serve your customers with a deeper level of personalization.
 This includes:

-• Engagement — Has a contact attended a previous webinar?
+• Engagement: Has a contact attended a previous webinar?
 Or maybe clicked a series of links around a specific topic?
-If they have, you can customize that kind of hyper-relevant emails they receive.
+If they have, you can customize the kind of hyper-relevant emails they receive.

-• Site tracking Site tracking allows you to track actions that your contacts take on your website and apps, such as:
+• Site tracking: As we discussed before, site tracking allows you to track actions that your contacts take on your website and apps, such as:

-70% of consumers saying a company’s understanding of their individual needs influences their loyalty.
+70% of consumers say a company's understanding of their individual needs influences their loyalty.
 How can we show our contacts and customers that we understand their needs as individuals?

 Two words: Predictive content.